-Figure 11 Marine service cost changes
+Figure 10: Marine service cost changes

-The inclusion of NPA overheads and associated assets and costs results in significant increases in network (electricity and water) related costs, as well as facilities (water supplied to ships, fire services, galley waste, small craft and port licences, permits and registrations) costs.
+The inclusion of NPA overheads and associated assets and costs results in significant increases in network (electricity and water) related costs as well as facilities costs.
 Port dues however decreases significantly whilst the increases and decreases reflects a more accurate cost allocation in the pricing of marine services.

-Table 5 Marine services tariff rationale
+Table 3 Marine services tariff rationale

-Tariff Tariff Base/Design Methodology Charge Frequency Rationale Port Dues GRT per port/ per hour periods/linear fee per GRT Per visit Incentive for quicker turnaround times Berthing and Running of lines Consolidated tariff/Linear fee per GRT Per visit Simplification Tugs Flat fee per Tug, irrespective of Tug size/number of tugs determined by Harbour master Per visit as determined by Harbour master Incentive for latest technology vessels by moving away from fixed vessel size/tug ratio Pilotage Flat fee per service differentiated by port Compulsory at every port/per visit Simplification VTS GRT per port/linear fee differentiated by port Every port where available As per current tariff book and International practice Light Dues GRT per port/linear fee differentiated by port First port of call As per current tariff book and International practice
+Tariff Tariff base/design/methodology Tariff applicability Rationale Port dues GRT/6 hour periods/linear fee Per visit Incentive for quicker turnaround time Berthing and running of the lines Consolidated tariff/GRT/Basic plus linear incremental Per visit Simplification Tugs Flat fee per tug/not dependent on tug size/number determined by harbour master Per visit Incentive for latest technology vessels by moving away from fixed vessel size/tug ratio Pilotage GRT/linear fee differentiated by port per visit Simplification VTS GRT/linear differentiated by port Per visit where available As per current tariff book Light Dues GRT/linear differentiated by port First port of call As per current tariff book

 The proposed tariff structure consolidates berth dues into the current ports dues tariff.
 Berth dues are currently charged on an exception basis, when vessels are not engaged in cargo handling activity, and are an insignificant revenue source for the NPA.
 The consolidation of the tariffs will therefore simplify the tariff structure to the benefit of users.
-Port Dues are charged on a linear GRT basis per port per 6 hour periods.
-GRT, as the measure of the total enclosed volume of the ship, is considered to be the best approximation of draught, length and width, i.e. the size of the vessel and is therefore the best reflection of use of assets such as channels and berths.